Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Other ships by this name: The company had another tanker by this name after the war, built in Malmö, Sweden, 8654 gt, launched Aug.-1949.
 Also, Norway (K. Salvesen, Kragerø) had an Athene before the war.
 This ship sailed as Estrella during the war.
 Another Athene was delivered in 1974 to Bang Tank (Jørgen Bang), Kristiansand, also built in Malmö, 125 910 gt.
 When the managing company went bankrupt in 1978, the management was taken over by Anders Jahre, Sandefjord, later by A/S Havtor, Oslo (1981).
 Sold in 1985, renamed Al Oyoun the following year for new owners in Oslo.
 Sold again in 1986, renamed Knock Dolian, managed by Fred.
 Olsen & Co.
 A/S, Oslo, Liberian flag.
 Sold in 1987 and renamed Dorian, Liberian flag.
 Sold in 1989 and renamed Cottinga (Gotaas Larsen, London) - broken up in 1993.

-The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "The World's Merchant Fleets 1939", R. W. Jordan, "Axis Submrine Successes of World War II", Jürgen Rohwer, "Sjøforklaringer fra 2. verdenskrig", Norwegian Maritime Museum, Volume I, and misc - ref My sources.
+The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "The World's Merchant Fleets 1939", R. W. Jordan, "Axis Submrine Successes of World War Two", Jürgen Rohwer, "Sjøforklaringer fra 2. verdenskrig", Norwegian Maritime Museum, Volume I, and misc - ref My sources.

 Be